Take the risk out of protecting your business

 Our easy to customise templates include policies, risk assessment forms and checklists, making it simple for your small business to stay compliant with health and safety paperwork.

 Keep compliant and support your team with a suite of training modules covering key areas of health and safety law.
-Access them online when you need them, wherever you are.
+With two CPD accredited training modules included, upskill your business online, wherever you are.

 Built for your business

 Whether it’s the safety of your home workers or your lone workers, we’ve got you covered.
 Download template accident reports, get advice on policies and procedures, or take a training session on risk assessments.